Tonocoté: Lifestyle

 The houses were built on artificial mounds forming elevation, were round and made with slightly durable material and thatch.
 Enclosed their villages with palisades.

 The annual flooding of the Dulce and Salado rivers were used to irrigate their crops of corn, quinoa, beans and squash.
 Raised llamas and ostriches.
 They also practiced collecting algarroba, chañar, opuntia and wild honey.

 They stand out in pottery making large funeral urns and pucos, with elaborate motifs.
 They also developed the loom, feather ornaments and basketry.

-Their main god was Cacanchic, the protector of crops.

-Language

-From its original language only are preserved two words: Gasta and Gualamba, assumed mean people and large respectively.
-This was studied by Father Alonso de Bárzana.

 Today

 Current tonocotés are known as suritas.
 They are partially mestizos descended from the ancient tonocotés and speak their own dialect derived from Santiago del Estero's quichua.
 They are distributed in 19 rural communities with about 6,000 residents in the departments of San Martín, Figueroa and Avellaneda from Santiago del Estero.